Updated: Sep 30

-But on the signup page, there were multiple timing options and I thought how could this person deliver webinars of 1-hour length with a gap of 15 minutes between them.
+But on the signup page, there were multiple timing options and I thought how could this person deliver webinars of 1-hour length with a gap of 15 minutes between them?

 Because nowhere on that page it was written that it’s a recorded webinar and not a live one.

-In fact, in the webinar, it was portrayed as a live webinar with fake comments.
+The webinar was portrayed as a live webinar with fake comments.